-552.212-71 Contract Terms and Conditions Applicable to GSA Acquisitions of Commercial Products and Commercial Services.
+552.212-71 Contract Terms and Conditions Applicable to GSA Acquisition of Commercial Items.

-CONTRACT TERMS AND CONDITIONS APPLICABLE TO GSA ACQUISITIONS OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES (OCT 2023)
+CONTRACT TERMS AND CONDITIONS APPLICABLE TO GSA ACQUISITION OF COMMERCIAL ITEMS (MAY 2019)

-The Contractor agrees to comply with any clause that is incorporated herein by reference to implement agency policy applicable to acquisition of commercial products, including commercial components, and commercial services.
+(a) The Contractor agrees to comply with any clause that is incorporated herein by reference to implement agency policy applicable to acquisition of commercial items or components.
 The clause in effect based on the applicable regulation cited on the date the solicitation is issued applies unless otherwise stated herein.
-The Contracting Officer should check the clauses in paragraph (b) that apply or delete the clauses that do not apply from the list.
-The Contracting Officer may add the date of the clause if desired for clarity.
-The GSAR clauses in paragraph (b) of this section are incorporated by reference.
+The clauses in paragraph (b) of this section are incorporated by reference:

 [The Contracting Officer should check the clauses that apply or delete the clauses that do not apply from the list.
-The Contracting Officer may add the date of the clause if desired for clarity.] (b) Clauses.
+The Contracting Officer may add the date of the clause if desired for clarity.]